 browse list of realtors working in Lyon County

-The size of Lyon County is roughly 665 square kilometers.
-There are no geographical USDA loan restrictions in this county.
-The influence score for Lyon County is 9.
+The size of Lyon County is roughly 2,217 square kilometers.
+USDA defined regions of rural loan ineligibility in Lyon cover 64 square kilometers of the county.
+Approximately 2.9% of Lyon County is ineligible for traditional USDA home loans.
+The influence score for Lyon County is 7.
 Look below for the interactive county level map illustration below for more details.

-Start your search for USDA loan eligible properties in the cities of Lyon County, KY
+Start your search for USDA loan eligible properties in the cities of Lyon County, KS

 * cities most likely to have USDA loan eligible properties for sale.